Clover has El Paso covered

 As opposed to traditional fee-for-service that focuses on “sick care”, Medicare Advantage insurers like Clover often offer a range of preventative care benefits, such as gym memberships, dental coverage, and home visits.
 Clover members also receive free flu shots as part of its comprehensive plan benefits.

-The January Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in the El Paso region.
-The national survey was of 1,000 adults 60+ throughout the U.S. The surveys were administered through January 9, 2019.
+The February Clover Health Flu Shot Monitor was conducted by Wakefield Research of 300 adults 60+ in El Paso.
+The national survey was of 1,000 adults 60+ throughout the U.S.